DecisiveAI/staging-mdai-docs-v2/content/quickstart/install.md

 ## Success

-If you used the automated installation, skip ahead to [Set Up a Dashboard](dashboard).

-For the manual installation, next you'll [generate log data](pipelines).
+Now that we've got the cluster running, it's time to [generate log data](pipelines).